MatthisManthe/radiomics_CFFL/README.md

 An example of a json config file for each code can be found in ```*/config``` folders, storing every selected hyperparameters.

-One needs to create a ```/runs``` folder for experiment folders to be created every time a code is ran, containing everything related to this experiment instance (tensorboard, model weights, copy of the config file, etc.).
+One needs to create a ```/runs``` folder for experiment folders to be created every time a code is ran, containing everything related to the experiment instance (tensorboard, model weights, copy of the config file, etc.).

 ## Dependencies
 The main frameworks used are essentially